RaspberryPiFoundation/python-curriculum/en-GB/turtle-power/Turtle Power - notes.md

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

-You can find a completed version of this project's challenges by clicking the 'Download Project Materials' link for this project, which contains:
+You can find a completed version of this project's challenges by clicking the 'Project Materials' link for this project, which contains:

 + DrawingShapes-square.py
 + DrawingShapes-triangle.py